lavagetto/configdb/README.rst

 the right technology to use.

-On the other hand, read performance can easily be scaled upwards either by running more app servers (they are completely stateless), or by taking advantage of the aggressive caching layer (that uses `Memcached`_).
+On the other hand, read performance can easily be scaled upwards by running more app servers (they are completely stateless).